 Erik Gordon started Carabiner Coffee with the dream of traveling, meeting new people and making great coffee—all in amazing places, doing the things he loved to do.
-And thus, a fire sparked a dream and began in the mountains of Colorado.
+Thus, a fire sparked a dream.
 Now, hailing from Seattle, Erik parks his 1971 Volkswagen dream mobile and sells coffee in various locations.
 His business mantra is “Find Your Line”.
 He is as passionate about his coffee as he is his lifestyle, and the great thing is that one supports the other.

 “Find Your Line” is a reminder to everybody to stay inspired to follow your own line, and to inspire others to find and follow theirs, too.